HimesGroup/realgar/README.md

 REALGAR is an app that integrates disease-specific, tissue-specific omics results into a tool for designing functional validation studies.
 REALGAR uses asthma as a disease model to demonstrate how integrating omics results with GWAS data leads to improved understanding of gene associations.

-Authors: Maya Shumyatcher, Blanca Himes.
+Authors: Maya Shumyatcher, Mengyuan Kan, Blanca Himes.

 ### Rationale